RobRendell/gTove/README.md

 now only list recently completed items which have not yet been released.

 * Create movable window wrapper, which starts as a draggable element, but can pop out into a separate window.
+* Change dice bag to appear in a movable window.

 ## Plans/TODO